umw0lverine/DSCourse-IMIM/README.md

 # Data Science Course - IMIM

-he working method will be a series of master and practical classes.

 This is the repository of the lectures corresponding to **Data Science** course, that will be held from Thursday Feb 25th to March 10th, by Prof. Oriol Pujol, Prof. Santi Seguí and Prof. Jordi Vitrià (Universitat de Barcelona).
 The working method will be a series of master and practical classes.